 Happily, my work lets me be indoors most of the time.
 Being comfortably air-conditioned, it’s an effort drinking enough to stay hydrated because I forget that when air conditioning pulls out moisture, it dehumidifies me as well as the air.
 Since drinking water bores me, this means creating enough variety to keep drinking, both indoors and when outside, and without adding too many calories.

 Iced tea is my first choice.
 This year, green tea is my favorite.
-As a riff on drinking it poured over ice, I make this golden cooler, a combination of bright-tasting tea, cooling mint, and a splash of apple cider that adds a few calories but makes a particularly thirst quenching and reviving drink.
+As a riff on drinking it poured over ice, I make a combination of bright-tasting tea, cooling mint, and a splash of apple cider that adds a few calories but makes a particularly thirst quenching and reviving drink.

 Making this brew at night, in the morning it is chilled and ready to serve.
 And rather than watering it down with ice, I serve it in a chilled glass or—true confession, gulp it straight from the one-quart canning jar I make it in.